Loading...

 Excellent, say it again for me.

-Brilliant work everyone.
+Brilliant work, everyone.

-So Alex says, "The lenses in my glasses are transparent." and exactly the same in my glasses too.
+So Alex says, "The lenses in my glasses are transparent," and exactly the same in my glasses too.

-"I can see through them clearly."
-When would transparent material be useful?
-So, when might it be useful to be able to see through a material?
-Have a think with your talk partner.
+So when might it be useful to be able to see through a material?

-Excellent work everyone.
+Excellent work, everyone.

-Let's do a quick check of our learning, shall we?
-True or false?
-Transparent materials, let light through so objects can clearly be seen through them.
+Transparent materials let light through so objects can clearly be seen through them.

 Do we think that's true or false?
-Super job, the answer is true.

 Now let's think about why it is true.

-Do we think because a objects like curtains and eye masks are often made from transparent materials or B, objects like windows and measuring jugs are often made from transparent materials?
-Which one do you think is correct?
-A or B?
-Have a little think.
+Do we think because A, objects like curtains and eye masks are often made from transparent materials, or B, objects like windows and measuring jugs are often made from transparent materials?

-So, objects like windows and measuring jugs are often made from transparent materials.
+So objects like windows and measuring jugs are often made from transparent materials.

-So windows we obviously want to be able to see through them, but also for measuring jugs.
+So windows, we obviously want to be able to see through them, but also for measuring jugs.

-If you are baking a cake and you need to measure the milk out for example, you need to be able to see on the scale where the milk comes up to if it's gone to the correct amount or you need to add a little bit more.
+If you are baking a cake and you need to measure the milk out, for example, you need to be able to see on the scale where the milk comes up to, if it's gone to the correct amount or you need to add a little bit more.

 Let's do another quick check of our learning.

 Which of these objects is made from a transparent material?
-A, a kettle.

-Pause the video here and if you need to go back over the last couple of slides to recap on what the word transparent means.
+Pause the video here, and if you need to, go back over the last couple of slides to recap on what the word transparent means.

-When you're ready to go through the answer, click Play and we'll talk through it.
+When you're ready to go through the answer, click play and we'll talk through it.

 Off you go.

-It's be the oven door.
+It's B, the oven door.

-So, we know that the oven door is made from a transparent material, because it lets light through and we can see through it.
+So we know that the oven door is made from a transparent material because it lets light through and we can see through it.

-We need to be able to see through it and see the cake cooking inside.
+So for example, you've got your delicious cake cooking in your oven, we need to be able to see through it and see the cake cooking inside.

-So, it's made out of a material that is not transparent.
+Whereas the kettle, we cannot see through inside the kettle, so it's made out of a material that is not transparent.

 And same with the bins.